Brazil - South America

 In April of the same year they went on to win the 1st place in ESEA Season 30: Premier Division – North America, beating Bad News Bears, capturing their first tournament win in 2019.

 They had a lot of activity during that month, taking part in two more tournaments.
 In DreamHack Open Rio de Janeiro, they finished 2nd, taking a loss from AVANGAR in the final round.

 A week later, they also finished 2nd, suffering yet another defeat from INTZ eSports in Esports Championship Series Season 7 – North America.

-June was a little bit disappointing for them as the team went on to win 4th place after being beaten by Team Liquid, but they gave a hell of an effort.
+June was a little bit disappointing for them as the team went on to win 4th place after being beaten by Team Liquid, but they gave one hell of an effort.

 Keeping their hands busy, just a week later they went on to win 2nd place in Esports Championship Series Season 7 – finals, losing to Team Vitality.